cg-istanbul/cgi2025/index.md

 ## <a id="register"></a>Registration

-Thanks to the generous support of our sponsors, the participation fee for the workshop is only **400 TL**.
+Thanks to the generous support of our sponsors, the participation fee for the workshop is **400 TL**.
 To register, please follow the steps below.

 ### 1. Payment Details